5g-empower/empower-runtime/README.md

-EmPOWER: Mobile Networks Operating System
+5G-EmPOWER: Mobile Networks Operating System
 =========================================

-### What is EmPOWER?
+### What is 5G-EmPOWER?
-EmPOWER is a new network operating system designed for heterogeneous mobile networks.
+5G-EmPOWER is a mobile network operating system designed for heterogeneous wireless/mobile networks.

 ### Top-Level Features
 * Supports both LTE and WiFi radio access networks
 * Northbound abstractions for a global network view, network graph, and application intents.
 * REST API and native (Python) API for accessing the Northbound abstractions
 * Support for Click-based Lightweight Virtual Networks Functions
 * Declarative VNF chaning on precise portion of the flowspace